-The same day, we were so lucky to find a very good and honest taxi driver by the name Raymond who ended up being our tour guide and our friend.
+On the same day, we were also lucky to find a very good and honest taxi driver by the name Raymond who ended up being our tour guide.
 He is a Zulu and from him, we also learnt about the Zulu culture.
 The following morning, he dropped us at the Two Oceans Aquarium.
-It was a breathtaking experience.
-If you visit Cape Town, add this to your to do list, you will thank me later.
-It took us around 3 hours and then it was time to enjoy shopping, seafood, drinks and the last but not least the Cape wheel.
-I have to mention that the security was very tight around V&A Waterfront area.

-The drive from Cape Town to Cape point around the Cape Peninsula is a “must do” day trip when visiting Cape Town.
+A road trip from Cape Town to Cape point around the Cape Peninsula is a must do day trip while in Cape Town.
 It is a beautiful scenic drive that passes through several towns and beaches.
-We stopped over at every town on the way to enjoy the beautiful sceneries. (more…)
+As a matter of fact, we stopped over at every town on the way to enjoy the beautiful sceneries. (more…)